Trelleborg’s strategy for leading positions

 Right place for right operation

 Trelleborg’s focus is on developing its operations and localizing them to areas where Trelleborg can grow and recruit the right talent and do the best job.
-However, it is also about developing offerings that make life easier and increase value for customers, and developing and working within new business models.
+However, it is also about developing offerings that make life easier and increase value for customers, as well as developing and working within new business models.

 Excellence